Welcome To 2nd Grade

 Length of Unit -6 weeks

-Description-In this unit, students will learn about how change affects us.
+Description-In this unit, students will learn what it means to show responsibility.